Multiscale Fisher's Independence Test for Multivariate Dependence: Method

+Given the above considerations, we propose a data-adaptive strategy that selects in each resolution a subset of the available tables to test based on the statistical evidence attained on coarser resolutions.
+In particular, only the ``children'' of tables in the previous resolution whose $p$-values are below a pre-specified threshold are selected for testing. {\bf Figure~\ref{fig:parent-children}} provides an illustration.
+Suppose that cuboid $A$ in resolution $r$ satisfies $p_{ij}(A)<p^{*}$, some preset threshold, then the four children cuboids, generated by dividing $A$ in the $i$th or the $j$th dimensions are tested in resolution $r+1$.
+This coarse-to-fine testing procedure terminates at a maximal resolution $R_{max}$ or when no cuboids at the current resolution have $p$-values passing the threshold.

-Given these considerations, data-adaptive strategies are necessary for building practical testing procedures to deal with high dimensionality.
-We propose one such strategy by completing the tests on tables that are `descendants' of the tables in coarser strata that have generated $p$-values passing a pre-specified threshold.
-This strategy is motivated by the spatial characteristics of dependency structures---when $\bX$ and $\bY$ are dependent, then nearby and nested cuboids tend to contain empirical evidence for the dependency in a correlated manner.
-Thus using the statistical evidence at coarser strata to inform the cuboids to test on in higher resolutions can lead to effective detection of the dependency structure.
+The rationale behind this strategy is to exploit the spatial smoothness of dependency structures---when $\bX$ and $\bY$ are dependent, adjacent and nested cuboids tend to contain empirical evidence for the dependency in a ``correlated'' manner.
+(It is worth noting that here the ``correlation'' corresponds to our assumption about the underlying sampling distribution that its dependency structure is spatially smooth, not the sampling behavior of the data points given the sampling distribution.)
+Thus using the statistical evidence at coarser resolutions to inform which cuboids to test in finer resolutions can lead to effective detection of the dependency structure.

-We now are ready to present the adaptive testing procedure.
-Throughout the algorithm, we let $\C^{(r)}$ denote the collection of cuboids at resolution $r$ on which we carry out independence tests over all of its $D_x\times D_y$ faces.
-Let $R^*$ denote a resolution up to which the testing will be performed exhaustively on all cuboids and let $R_{max}$ denote the maximum resolution at which the procedure will be terminated.
-The procedure is as follows:
+Next we formally present the adaptive testing procedure.
+We let $\C^{(r)}$ denote the collection of cuboids at resolution $r$ on which we carry out independence tests over all of the corresponding $D_x\cdot D_y$ $2\times 2$ tables, one for each $(i,j)$ pair of margins, where $i$ and $j$ are the indices for the $X$ and $Y$ margins respectively.
+The procedure consists of three components: \begin{enumerate}[1.] \item {\bf Initialization}: Let $\C^{(0)}$ be $\om$, and let $\C^{(r)}=\emptyset$ for $1\leq r\leq R_{max}$.